How to write a good gluten free flour blend recipe (Part 1)

 In a bowl, mix all of the dry ingredients, use only 1/2 tsp of the yeast and none of the baking powder.
 Set aside Make a well in the center of the dry ingredients and add the wet ingredients (except the vinegar), kneading or mixing until thoroughly combined.
 The dough should be slightly sticky or shaggy but holding together and fairly easy to work with

 Cover the bowl with cling wrap or other and set aside in a cool place to rest for about an hour.
 Resting the dough improves the texture of the finished loaf At the end of the rest period add the rest of the yeast (2 tsp), the baking powder and mix or knead well.
 Add the vinegar and mix or knead again.
 The dough should be slightly sticky or shaggy but holding together (like a thick brownie batter, scoopable not pourable).
 Add more water a little at a time if needed

-Scoop the dough into a baking tin (approx 8 1/2"l x 4 1/2"w internal measurements).
+Scoop the dough into a baking tin (approx 7 1/2"l x 4"w x 4.5"h internal measurements).
 You can smooth the top of the dough with the back of a spoon.
-Wet the spoon, it will be easier to work with Allow the dough to rise just over the rim of the tin and no more (the bread can collapse if it rises too much) Once the dough is in the tin, preheat oven to 350°F. When it is ready place the dough in the oven and bake for 50 minutes After 50 minutes the top and bottom crust of the loaf should be firm.
-In particular if the bottom feels soft (the crust will be set but the sides of the bread will feel soft) place the bread back in the oven (as is, not in the tin and top side down).
-Bake for an additional 15 mins.
-You could lower the heat to 275 if your loaf is already brown and bake for 15 – 25 mins Cut the bread when it's completely cool.
+Wet the spoon, it will be easier to work with Allow the dough to rise just over the rim of the tin and no more (the bread can collapse if it rises too much) Once the dough is in the tin, preheat oven to 350°F. When it is ready place the dough in the oven and bake for 50 minutes After 50 minutes, lower the heat to 275 and bake for another 15 mins.
+After the 15 mins, turn your oven off and leave the bread there for another 15 mins, you can take the loaf out of the pan for this (if the bread feels really firm on all sides, especially the bottom of the loaf you can skip this step) Cut the bread when it's completely cool.
 Store in the fridge for a few days or in the freezer for an extended period of time